scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

-Remark that the weights :math:`w_i` depends on :math:`widehat{f}` so in fact we do a sort of alternate optimization scheme, iteratively doing one step to optimize with respect to :math:`f` with the weights fixed and then one step to estimate the weights with :math:`f` fixed, these two steps are then repeated until convergence.
+Remark that the weights :math:`w_i` depends on :math:`widehat{f}` so in fact we do a sort of alternate optimization scheme, iteratively doing one step to optimize with respect to :math:`f` while the weights stay fixed and then one step to estimate the weights while :math:`f` stays fixed.
+These two steps are then repeated until convergence.

 Robust estimation in practice
 =============================